-Fake nurse put lives at risk, signs federal plea deal, prosecutors say
+“Get out of my face” boyfriend of alleged fake nurse tells WVLT

 "To bolster her misrepresentations, defendant obtained the names and license numbers of real registered nurses who had the same or similar partial names as the defendant.
 Defendant would then use these nurses' partial names and their Tennessee registered-nurse license numbers to seek and apply for employment that required a registered-nurse license," the plea agreement read.

-Registered nurse Misty Dawn Vennett outlined those accusations in WVLT's investigation.
+Registered nurse Misty Dawn Venett outlined those accusations in WVLT’s investigation.
 She told Hara that Bacon stole her nursing license number to obtain jobs providing health care at various businesses in East Tennessee.

 According to the plea agreement, Bacon was employed at the following health care companies as a health care provider: